SELab-2/OSOC-4/info/user_manual.md

 ![invite users](screenshots/invite_users.png)

-Below the "Invite new users" you can see `Manage users`.
+Below "Invite new users" you can see `Manage users`.
 In here you have a table with all the users in the application.
 This is the place you need to be if you want to make a coach an admin (or the other way around), revoke a user his access to the application, or approve them to the application.
 The table can be filtered as you like, or search on name.
 For each user you can see his/her name, email address, account status and a revoke access if you want the user to no longer have access to the application.
 The status of the user can be "approved" which means that the user has access to the tool, "not yet approved" which means that the user has activated the account but wasn't yet approved, "not yet active" which means that the user has received an invitation but hasn't yet activated the account.

 #### 8.4.5 Projects
-When you click on 'Projects' in the navigation bar, you will see the following screen.
+When you click on `Projects` in the navigation bar, you will see the following screen.

 ![projects](screenshots/projects.png)

 This screen has two sides.
 On the left you can see the student list with their filters.
 To find more info on this part, see [Students](#846-students).
 On the right part of the screen you see the projects.
 The two parts are seperated by a green arrow directing to the right inside a green circle.

-On the right part of the screen (the projects part), you can see a searchbar, a reset button, a 'people needed' checkbox, a 'conflicts' button, a 'new project' button and a list of projects.
+On the right part of the screen (the projects part), you can see a searchbar, a reset button, a `people needed` checkbox, a `conflicts` button, a `new project` button and a list of projects.
 In the searchbar you can search projects by name.
 The cross on the right side of the searchbar is the reset button.
 By pushing this button, the search bar will become empty.
-The 'people needed' checkbox allows you to see only the projects of which the required skills are not completely satisfied.
-If there is at least one required skill which is not linked to a student participation, this project will be shown when the 'people needed' checkbox is enabled.
+The `people needed` checkbox allows you to see only the projects of which the required skills are not completely satisfied.
+If there is at least one required skill which is not linked to a student participation, this project will be shown when the `people needed` checkbox is enabled.
 The conflicts button allows you to watch all the students who are assigned to more than one project.
-The 'New project' button redirects to another screen where you can create a new project.
+The `New project` button redirects to another screen where you can create a new project.
 In the student list all projects are shown with a project card.

 ##### 8.4.5.1 Resolving conflicts

-When you click the 'conflicts' button, you will see this window.
+When you click the `conflicts` button, you will see this window.

 ![resolve conflicts](screenshots/resolve-conflicts.png)

 This window shows a student with all the projects they are linked to.
 By clicking on the red cross of a participation, you can delete it and solve the conflicts.
-If there are multiple conflicts, you can scroll through them with 'next' and 'previous' buttons.
+If there are multiple conflicts, you can scroll through them with `next` and `previous` buttons.

 ##### 8.4.5.2 Create a new project

-When you click the 'new project' button, you will see this window.
+When you click the `new project` button, you will see this window.

 ![new project](screenshots/new-project.png)

 Here you can fill in all the information about the new project you want to make.
-On the bottom (under subtitle 'Required skills') you can add different skills by pushing the '+' button.
+On the bottom (under subtitle `Required skills`) you can add different skills by pushing the `+` button.
 With the dropdown you can select which skill you need.
 You can select the needed amount in the box next to the dropdown.
 Deleting the skill is possible with the red cross next to the skill selector.
-To save your newly created project, press the 'Create new project' button.
+To save your newly created project, press the `Create new project` button.

 ##### 8.4.5.3 Add a student to a project